InfuseAI/primehub-site/docs/job-artifact.md

     echo "hello" > artifacts/sub/test.txt
     ```

-1. Go to the newly created job detail page.
+1. Go to the detail page of the newly created job.
 1. Wait for the job completed
 1. Go to the **Artifacts** tab.
 You will see all the two artifacts we just created